 2-3 Months Before Departure

-Book your accommodation — the best-value options sell out well in advance, especially in spring and summer.
-Book Eiffel Tower tickets as soon as they become available (typically 60 days before your visit).
-Research and book any special-occasion restaurants.
-Start outlining a day-by-day itinerary.
+Book your accommodation, because the best-value rooms go early, especially in spring and summer.
+Grab Eiffel Tower tickets the moment they open, usually 60 days out.
+Reserve any special-occasion restaurants.
+Begin sketching a day-by-day itinerary.

 2-4 Weeks Before Departure

-Book timed-entry tickets for the Louvre, Musee d’Orsay, Sainte-Chapelle, and other museums.
-Book any tours, cooking classes, or special experiences.
-Notify your bank and credit card companies of your travel dates.
-Purchase an eSIM or arrange an international phone plan.
-Download essential apps.
-Begin packing.
+Book timed-entry tickets for the Louvre, the Musee d’Orsay, Sainte-Chapelle, and any other museums.
+Reserve tours, cooking classes, or special experiences.
+Tell your bank and card companies your dates.
+Buy an eSIM or set up an international plan.
+Download the apps.
+Start packing.

 1 Week Before Departure

-Confirm all reservations (hotel, restaurants, tours).
-Download offline maps.
-Print or save digital copies of all tickets and confirmations.
-Check weather forecasts and adjust packing.
-Withdraw some Euros from your bank.
-Make copies of your passport and store them separately from the original.
+Confirm everything, hotel, restaurants, tours.
+Save offline maps.
+Print or store digital copies of every ticket and confirmation.
+Check the forecast and tweak your packing.
+Pull some Euros from your bank.
+Make copies of your passport and keep them separate from the original.

 Day of Departure